 Eurasian Economic Union (EEU) was offered by President Putin only to former Soviet Union states of Central Asia and Eastern Europe for linking Vladivostok with Europe economically.
-EEU is operational reasonably but failed to attract many countries of former USSR like Uzbekistan.
+EEU is operational reasonably but failed to attract many countries of former USSR like Uzbekistan and Turkmenistan.

-Western sanctions and stiff reaction of US backed European Union (EU) against Russia reconfirmed that Russia was neither a friend nor a foe for countries like Germany and France.
-Almost same time when Ukraine crises was alienating Russia from Europe, Middle Eastern crises provided an opportunity to Moscow to managed its reentry into Middle East arena where United State was playing solo role after disintegration of USSR.
+Western sanctions and stiff reaction of US backed European Union (EU) against Russia reconfirmed that Kremlin was neither a friend nor a foe for countries like Germany and France.
+Almost same time when Ukraine crises was alienating Russia from Europe, Middle Eastern crises provided an opportunity to Moscow to managed its reentry into Middle Eastern arena where United State was performing “One Man Show” after disintegration of former USSR.

 Middle East crises and process of lifting international sanctions on Iran provided an opportunity to Russia and China to stand as allies and both immediately intercepted US desire to play alone in Middle East.
 Now, Turkey— a strong country of Europe as well as of Asia also stands with Russia though it is a NATO member and had been instrumental for realizing US agendas in Middle East till a failed coup that took place against Turkish President Recep Tayyip Erdoğan in July 2016.